apache/qpid-dispatch/console/stand-alone/README.md

 ## To disable the console and still allow the router to respond to other http traffic

-- in the listener portion of the config file, add an httpRoot: None
+- in the listener portion of the config file, add an httpRootDir: None

 ```
 listener {